Mike Ford Player Props: Mariners vs. Red Sox

 - Ford is batting .238 with five doubles, 11 home runs and 10 walks.

-- Ford has had an RBI in 15 games this season (32.6%), including six multi-RBI outings (13.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Ford has driven home a run in 15 games this season (32.6%), including more than one RBI in 13.0% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 13 of 46 games this season, and more than once 4 times.
+- In 28.3% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (8.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.